dtyutyunik/react-express-GA-management-app/README.md

-# react-express-GA-management-app
+# Bootcamp-StartUp-management-app
 ## Introduction
-Bootcamp Startup is a user-friendly app to start up your own bootcamp with your choice of courses and instructors.
+Bootcamp StartUp is a user-friendly app to start up your own bootcamp with your choice of courses and instructors.

 ## Features